Jacob Wohl: Bans from social media

 On the same day as the USA Today article was published, Twitter permanently banned Wohl after an investigation found that he had already broken the site's rules against creating fake accounts.
 One account found to be operated by Wohl was that of the supposed Minneapolis diversity coordinator that Wohl had reported to police for making death threats against him.
 Another was @Women_4_Schultz, which purported to be a group of women supporting billionaire and former Starbucks CEO Howard Schultz's possible 2020 presidential campaign.
 When contacted by USA Today after the ban was placed, Wohl stated that he had created the accounts for his businesses and "future think tank", but maintained that he had "not created fake accounts or bot armies or anything like that".
 In a February 26 interview with NBC News, he said, "In my entire adult life, I've had three Twitter accounts," indicating his @JacobAWohl account, his intelligence company's Twitter account, and his think tank account.
 In the same interview, he first denied but later admitted to operating the @Women_4_Schultz account.
 Wohl said that the veracity of the information he disseminates is not important, and that the spread of the claims and the number of people believing them was what was what mattered.
 He further said that he believed truth to be an outdated concept, stating that "It's something that can't be thought about in a linear, binary true-false, facts-non-facts – you can't do that anymore ...
 It's just not the way it works".
 He defended his attempt to manipulate elections, stating, "It is not illegal, unethical, or untoward for Americans to steer an American election".
 Without providing any evidence, he claimed antisemitism was behind his Twitter suspension, and that it was retribution for his purported "investigation" of Representative Ilhan Omar.

 Wohl was banned from both Instagram and Facebook on August 31, 2020.
 According to the latter platform, the ban was to enforce their rules that disallow "coordinated inauthentic behavior", which they alleged Wohl had violated by creating fake accounts in advance of the November 2020 election.
 Writing on Telegram about the ban, Wohl said, "Now that I've been banned by Facebook, Twitter, LinkedIn and Instagram, I no longer have any reservations about using their platforms to 'manipulate the conversation,' as they put it.
 Project 1599 will make Cambridge Analytica look like a middle school science fair project".

 Personal life

-As of November 2022, Wohl lived in Irvine, California.
-Wohl is Jewish and a Zionist.
+In 2022, Wohl lived in Irvine, California.
+Wohl is Jewish.